Akuryusu/linked-blog-starter-md/the.md

 Some students argue that schools don't teach us skills needed for their future and that the subjects learned might be not of use in their daily lives.
 As a student, I value the knowledge we acquire in school.

-Academic knowledge is doing a lot more for us than what we think but a lot students don
+Academic knowledge is doing a lot more for us than what we think but a lot students don't realize that.
+The variety of sciences and subjects we learn at school helps us to find our passion and decide what we like and want to focus on in life.
+Students find interest in some subjects and dislike others.
+Thus, they might think that the disliked subjects don't teach them important skills needed for expanding on their interests.

+Very important problem is the lack of money management taught in schools.
+The majority of schools don't have classes specifically have classes to teach us to spend wisely, invest